 When the bombs exploded in the midst of the 2013 Boston Marathon, a Boston Police lieutenant stationed near the finish line recalled a security planning exercise in which all roads were to be kept open and unblocked to allow ambulances and authorities to enter and leave in the event of an incident

-Little did that lieutenant know that enforcing that mandate in a moment of chaos would save countless lives, says Jack McDevitt, director of Northeastern University’s Institute on Race and Justice and faculty director of Northeastern’s Master of Arts in Homeland Security program.
+Little did that lieutenant know that enforcing that mandate in a moment of chaos would save countless lives, says Jack McDevitt, director of Northeastern University’s Institute on Race and Justice and faculty in Northeastern’s Master of Arts in Security and Intelligence Studies program.
 McDevitt performed analysis of the Boston Marathon bombings for the Boston Police Department.

 “The [security] planning expressed that the high-risk moment was surrounding the time when the [race] winners would receive their medals because they, the news crews, the governor, and the crowd were all there,” he says.
 “When the bombs went off over an hour later, many people had already left.
 That lieutenant remembered his training, which is why everyone who was taken away in an ambulance survived.”